Flowminder/FlowKit/autoflow/README.md

 # AutoFlow

 AutoFlow is a tool that automates the event-driven execution of workflows consisting of Jupyter notebooks that interact with FlowKit via FlowAPI.
-Workflows can consist of multiple inter-dependent notebooks, and can run automatically for each new date of CDR data available in FlowDB).
+Workflows can consist of multiple inter-dependent notebooks, and can run automatically for each new date of CDR data available in FlowDB.
 After execution, notebooks can optionally be converted to PDF reports.

 AutoFlow uses:
 - [Prefect](https://github.com/prefecthq/prefect) to define and run workflows,